Gozea/Metaballs/README.md

 ![Alt text](gifs/metaball_formula.png)

-does the work of reshaping the balls and meking them interact with each other.
+does the work of reshaping the balls and making them interact with each other.
 Each metaball basically behaves like charges in an electric field.

 ### The Marching Square Algorithm